Counted Health is a burden-mapping tool built on public federal data. It is not a diagnosis and gives no medical advice.

 The map is built on NHANES, the CDC’s National Health and Nutrition Examination Survey — one of the most trusted pictures of American health.
 It is already de-identified and released to the public.
 We use the 2013–2014 cycle, the most recent one that pairs lab work, a week of wearable-measured activity, and symptom questionnaires on the same people.

-Our working sample is the 3,919 adults who have complete data across all three kinds of measurement — body, behaviour, and how they feel.
+Our working sample is the 3,919 adultswho have complete data across all three kinds of measurement — body, behavior, and how they feel.

 Exactly which pieces we use